Netflix/vmaf/FAQ.md

 **Q: Can I pass encoded H264/VP9/H265 to VMAF as input?
 [Issue #55](https://github.com/Netflix/vmaf/issues/55)**

 A: Yes, you can.
 You can transcode an encoded video to raw YUV stream (e.g. by FFmpeg) and pipe it to VMAF.
 An example can be found [here](https://github.com/Netflix/vmaf/blob/master/ffmpeg2vmaf).

+**Q: When I compare a video with itself as reference, I expexct to get a perfect score of VMAF 100, but what I see is a score like 98.7.
+Is there a bug?

+A: VMAF doesn't guarantee that you get a perfect score in this case, but you should get a score close enough.
+Similar things would happen to other machine learning-based predictors (another example is VQM-VFD).